Euler State Networks: Non-dissipative Reservoir Computing: Experiments

-\textbf{Experimental Settings --} We considered EuSNs with $N = 100$ reservoir neurons, exploring values of the network hyper-parameters in the following ranges: $\omega_{r}$, $\omega_{x}$ and $\omega_{b}$ in $(0.01, 1.5)$ with linear sampling; $\varepsilon$ and $\gamma$ in $(10^{-5},10^{-1})$ with logarithmic sampling.
+\textbf{Experimental Settings --} We considered EuSNs with $N$ reservoir neurons between $10$ and $200$, exploring values of the other network hyper-parameters in the following ranges: $\omega_{r}$, $\omega_{x}$ and $\omega_{b}$ in $\{10^{j} : j = -3, \ldots, 1\}$; $\varepsilon$ and $\gamma$ in $\{10^{j} : j = -5, \ldots, 0\}$.
 For comparison, we ran experiments with ESNs and R-ESNs configured with the same number of reservoir neurons.
-In this case, we explored values of $\rho(\Wh)$, $\omega_{x}$ and $\omega_{b}$ in $(0.01, 1.5)$, and $\alpha$ in $(0.01, 1)$ with linear sampling.
-In all the cases, the readout was implemented by a dense layer, with sigmoid activation, fed by the last state computed by the reservoir for each time-series.
-The readout was trained using RMSprop, with binary cross-entropy loss, for a maximum number of $200$ epochs, using early stopping with patience $10$ on the validation set.
-The learning rate of the training algorithm $\eta$ was treated as a hyper-parameter, and explored in the range $(10^{-5},10^{-1})$ with logarithmic sampling.
-The hyper-parameters were fine-tuned by model selection on the validation set using Hyperband \cite{li2017hyperband}, individually for each model.
+In this case, we explored values of $\rho(\Wh)$ in $\{0.1, 0.2, \ldots, 1.5 \}$, $\omega_{x}$ and $\omega_{b}$ in $\{10^{j} : j = -3, \ldots, 1\}$, and $\alpha$ in $\{10^{j} : j = -5, \ldots, 0\}$.
+Regarding $\Wh$ initialization, for ESNs we used the fast initialization strategy described in \cite{gallicchio2019fastsr}, while for R-ESN all the non-zero elements in $\Wh$ shared the same weight value, as in \cite{Rodan2010minimum}.
+In all the cases, the readout was implemented by a dense layer fed by the last state computed by the reservoir for each time-series, and trained in closed-form by ridge regression\footnote{For all the RC models, the reservoir part was implemented in Keras as a custom RNN layer, while the readout component used Scikit-learn RidgeClassifier with the default regularization strength value of 1.}.
+The hyper-parameters were fine-tuned by model selection on the validation set using random search with $200$ iterations, individually for each model.
 After model selection, for each model we generated $10$ instances (random guesses) of the network with the selected configuration.
 The $10$ instances were trained on the training set and evaluated on the test set.
 The reported results have been finally achieved by computing averages and standard deviations over the 10 instances.\\